micrology/prsm/README.md

 * **Open file**.
 Read in a file containing a network from your computer drive.
 See [below](#file-formats) for supported file formats.
 The content of the file replaces the network in the browser.
 * **Save file**.
 Save the network in a file on your computer.
 The file is saved in the app's own format, or if you click on the small triangle next to the button, you can choose to save in GML (Graph Markup Language) or CSV (Comma Separated Values) formats.
 * **Help** Display this help page in a separate window.
 * **Settings**.
-Opens a panel that allows much more customisation and exploration of the network (see [Advanced features](#advanced-features) below).
+Opens a panel that allows much more customisation and exploration of the network (see [Styling the map](#styling-the-map) below).

 To select a factor or a link, click on it.
-To select more than one, click on one factor or link and then hold down the pointer over the other.
+To select more than one, click on one factor or link and then *hold down* the pointer over the other.
 At the bottom of the window is the status bar, which will show which factors and links have been selected.

 Also at the bottom of the window on the right is a slider that will adjust the magnification: slide to the right to make the factors and links larger and to the left to make them smaller (or click on the + and - signs).
 To return the network to a size that will fit neatly in the window, double click anywhere on the network background.